kevin-kvo/portfolio/README.md

 # Kevin Vo's portfolio
 This is a collection of notebooks that I created for data analysis.
-All of the project titles are links to the notebooks on GitHub unless otherwise stated.
+All of the project titles are links to the notebooks on GitHub.

 ## Guided Projects
 These are guided projects that I have completed from Dataquest.io to learn the fundamental workflow of data analysis.